mindset-dojo/mindset-dojo.github.io/_forms/blameless-postmortem.md

 ---
 layout: form
-title: Blameless Postmortum
+title: Blameless Postmortem
 title_mark: Blameless
 published_date: 2025-12-10
 refactored_date: 2025-12-10
 authors:
 - kyle-ingersoll
-excerpt: Blameless Postmortum is Three Question Reflection done after a major incident or conflict within a Circle, where the blame is not put on the people, but the process that allowed that failure to occur.
+excerpt: Blameless Postmortem is Three Question Reflection done after a major incident or conflict within a Circle, where the blame is not put on the people, but the process that allowed that failure to occur.
 icon: fa-solid fa-fire-extinguisher
 tags:
   - meta